Unnati-TD/RHCSA-CLA-Modules/Module2/README.md

 # Module 2 Readme

 This directory contains a script to solve a set of tasks.
-You can find the problem statements in the file named "Module 2 Tasks"To use the script, follow the instructions below:
+You can find the problem statements in the file named "Module2 Tasks.md" or you can download the "Module2 Tasks.odt".
+To use the script, follow the instructions below:

 ## Getting Started